Texas Tech University

 11. Payments on Appropriated Funds

-The payment of invoices for purchases on appropriated funds is accomplished through USAS, a computerized accounting system for the State of Texas.
+The payment of invoices for purchases on appropriated funds is processed through USAS, a computerized accounting system for the State of Texas.
 Payments utilizing appropriated funds will be issued directly by the State of Texas for the portion of the appropriated funds (funds starting with 11, 12, 13, or 14).
 If there is a combination of funds that are both appropriated and non-appropriated, the vendor will be issued more than one check for each portion, one from TTU and one from the State of Texas.
-If the state appropriation portion of the payment is greater than $5,000, the payment will be scheduled out 25 days, in accordance with Comptroller policy.
+If the state appropriation portion of the payment is greater than $5,000, the payment will be scheduled out 25 days, in accordance with Texas Comptroller policy.

-12. E-invoicing
+12. E-Invoicing

 13. Wire Transfer Payments